There’s a lot to worry about when you're an athlete:

 - Will you kick the game winning goal at your next soccer game?

-When you have to perform at your best, one thing you should not have to worry about is whether or not you will have urinary incontinence during these big moments.
-Having urinary incontinence during sports can oftentimes leave people feeling embarrassed and isolated.
+When you have to perform at your best, one thing you should not have to worry about is whether or not you will have urinary leakage.
+Having urinary leakage during sports can oftentimes leave people feeling embarrassed and isolated.
 But you’re certainly not alone in this!

 How common is urinary leakage?